 - Step 6: Track your improvement – A study plan

 Want to achieve a 700+ score on the GMAT?
 Start by taking our free GMAT mock test and trial.
 Identify your strengths and weaknesses, and get insights on how to improve your performance.
 We are the most reviewed GMAT prep company on the GMAT club with more than 2500+ reviews and have delivered more 700+ scores than any other GMATClub partner.
 Don’t miss this opportunity to kickstart your GMAT journey towards a successful MBA career.
 Take the test today!

 Step 1: Attend a GMAT strategy session and decide your target score

-As a starting point, you can attend this free strategy webinar in which GMAT experts will talk about the following
+As a starting point to scoring 700+ on the GMAT, you can attend this free strategy webinar in which GMAT experts will talk about the following

 - How to score high on GMAT – what skills are needed

 - GMAT score vs. Admissions and Scholarships

 - How to create a study plan that is personalized to you